espocrm/documentation/docs/development/api/account.md

 ### POST Account/{id}/{link}

-Relate an existing account with a specific record (or multiple records) throuh a specific *link*.
+Relate an existing account with a specific record (or multiple records) through a specific *link*.

 Requires *edit* access to Account record and *edit* access to the scope of the related entity type.